artemkdr/js-sandbox/city-traffic/README.md

 - The results must be **joined by a comma**.
 - **Example Output:** `"1:5,2:3,3:3"`

 ## Solution
 [city-traffic.js](city-traffic.js)

+### Optimization Approach

+The solution is optimized using a two-pass algorithm over the tree:

+1. **First Pass (Post-order Traversal):**
+   - This pass computes the population of each subtree using a depth-first search (DFS) approach.
+   - DFS is an algorithm for traversing or searching tree or graph data structures.
+It starts at the root and explores as far as possible along each branch before backtracking.
+   - In this context, DFS is used to visit all children of a node before processing the node itself (post-order), which allows us to sum up the populations of all descendant nodes efficiently.

+2. **Second Pass (Pre-order Traversal):**
+   - This pass computes the maximum traffic for each city by considering the populations calculated in the first pass.
+   - Pre-order traversal means processing the node before its children, which is useful for propagating information from parent to child.

+### Why No Recursion?

+JavaScript has a relatively low maximum call stack size, which means deep recursion (as in very deep or wide trees) can easily cause a "Maximum call stack size exceeded" error.
+To avoid this, the solution uses explicit stacks or iterative methods instead of recursion, ensuring it works efficiently even for very large trees.

+This approach guarantees both correctness and performance for any valid input size.

 **Note:** The script is self-tested.
 Tests are included at the bottom of the script file, so you can run the script directly with Node.js to see example outputs.